michaelnisi/blake/README.md

 ### Generate and push to S3

-Since blake returns a Stream that emits the paths of the generated artifacts, we can pipe to [pushup](https://github.com/michaelnisi/pushup), and upload the files directly to S3.
+Since the `blake` function returns a [Transform](http://nodejs.org/api/stream.html#stream_class_stream_transform) stream that emits the paths of the generated artifacts, we can pipe to [pushup](https://github.com/michaelnisi/pushup), and upload the files directly to S3.

     var resolve = require('path').resolve
       , cop = require('cop')